brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 That's what I'd expected to see with my condition in the outer query, but it turns out that's not how window functions work.
 I wondered if this was a behaviour peculiar to Athena/Trino, so I copy-pasted my example to BigQuery and found the same behaviour.
 I can't see a way to influence the window frame in a common table expression or view from a query's `WHERE` clause.

 ??? note "Efficiency and cost impacts"
     This behaviour might lead to unexpected scan costs in queries involving window functions too.
-If you are expecting your `WHERE` clause to limit the data scanned you might be in for a nasty surprise when the window functions scan the whole dataset anyway.
+If I'm expecting my `WHERE` clause to limit the data scanned, I'd be in for a nasty surprise when the window functions scan the whole dataset anyway.
 For example, if I have a terabyte-scale dataset going back five years with daily partitions, a `WHERE` clause with a low bound of midnight yesterday might look like it limits the scan to the last couple of days.
 A window function in there could force a scan of terabytes of data anyway!
 Always a good idea teep an eye on those scan or cost estimates and actuals to catch surprises early.

 ## What now?

 That little detour explains why I don't see a row in my earlier query when I limit `transaction_commit_timestamp < '2024-06-12 10:30:30.412977'`.

-The row I'd expect to see is filtered out as it still has `position_in_chronology=2` because the window function can still see the subsequent transaction :facepalm:.
+- the row I'd expect to see still has `position_in_chronology=2` because the window function can still see the subsequent transaction, so it is filted out.
+- the row with `position_in_chronology=1` is filtered out by its commit timestamp.

+So... no results. :facepalm:.

 In the last usecase I worked on, the system whose job it was to make the query did not set any high bound, but recorded the most recent timestamp in the results as a low-bound for the next query.
 That functions as a rudimentary [watermark](https://beam.apache.org/documentation/basics/#watermark) with the risk of late-arriving data ignored.
 To make things a bit more challenging in that system, the tables we were interested in did not have useful timestamps like `shipped_date` and we had to effectively use the transaction commit time to infer the time at which important events were occurring.

-To use this solution, I update my `promotions` view to select from `orders_disambiguated_latest`.
+To use this solution, I update [my `promotions` view to select from `orders_disambiguated_latest` instead of `orders_disambiguated`](../2024-06-04-disambiguating-transactions-in-change-data-capture/index.md#disambiguated-promotions).
 Running my query for August 1996, I get one row for each order, and each one gets the correct value for qualification.
-So long as I don't need to inspect the state of the system at some point in the past, I should be OK.
+This solution works - so long as I don't need to inspect the state of the system at some point in the past.

 Whilst it might not be a problem in the expected operation of the system, ideally I'd like to be able to inspect what the system looked like at a particular point in time before "now", as it can be useful to explain unexpected behaviour.
 I could also pack the logic to find the latest row into the query I run, effectively moving the window function to where the condition is.
 I'd rather keep the logic in a view where I can more easily inspect, document and test it if possible.
 I'll look at improving the approach next time.